 I ran into this problem during my recent trip to Burma.
 Searching for something a little too political would often bring to a screen saying that access was being denied by the ISP.
 Some countries are worse offenders than others, with countries in Asia & the Middle East being the worst offenders.
 Even Australia is battling with an internet filter.

-We wrote a few months ago about the SOPA and PIPA bills that we up for vote in the USA, and Canada has tabled its version for a future vote as well.
-No where is immune it seems.
+We wrote a few months ago about the SOPA and PIPA bills that were up for vote in the USA, and Canada has tabled its version for a future vote as well.
+Nowhere is immune, it seems.